-The NSW Government is reforming native vegetation management in NSW to deliver multiple benefits and strike the right balance between sustainable agriculture and protecting the environment.
+The NSW Government is reforming native vegetation management in NSW.
+We recognise the need to strike the right balance between sustainable agriculture and protecting the environment.
+This involves:

-The new Native Vegetation Regulation 2013 (the Regulation) commenced on 23 September 2013 and a number of provisions have already been introduced, including:
+The new Native Vegetation Regulation 2013 (the Regulation) commenced on 23 September 2013.
+A number of provisions have already been introduced, including:

 new or expanded exemptions to clear native vegetation without a property vegetation plan (PVP)

 the common-sense decision to declare that yellow mimosa, a feral native species, can be cleared without approvals.